dev-achintha/Web-Based-Restaurant-POS-System/README.md

-# Web-Based Point of Sale System
+# Web-Based Point of Sale System (An Academic Mini Project)

 This project is a web-based Point of Sale (POS) system developed as a project for the "Information Architecture & Web Development" module in my degree program.
 The system is designed to streamline the point of sale process using various web technologies.